beast-dev/doc/tutorials/travel_history/travel_history.md

 Using only the location of sampling ignores important information about the ancestral location of the sequence, whereas using the travel location together with the collection date represents a data mismatch and ignores the final transitions to the location of sampling.
 These events are particularly important when the infected traveller then produces a productive transmission chain in the sampling location.

-We propose to accommodate individuals' travel histories by augmenting the phylogeny with ancestral nodes that are associated with a location state (but not with a known sequence) and hence enforce that ancestral location at a particular, possibly random point in the past of a lineage.
+We propose to accommodate travel histories by augmenting the phylogeny with ancestral nodes that are associated with a location state (but not with a known sequence) and hence enforce that ancestral location at a particular, possibly random point in the past of a lineage.
-Apart from the standard ```<taxa>...</taxa>``` block in the XML file, we hence need to provide the origin location of each individual's travel when available.
+Apart from the standard ```<taxa>...</taxa>``` block in the XML file, we need to provide the origin location of each individual's travel when available.
-For our data set of 9 sequences, this additional XML block looks as follows:
+For our dataset, this additional XML block looks as follows:

 ```xml
 <!-- Travel history: defining ancestral node taxa with their discrete trait state -->
     <taxa id="ancestralTaxa">